NerminkoOmanic/Fitorg/README.md

 # Introduction
 Faculty project for course Software development I. This is just part of application with fully implemented administrator and partially trainers functionalities.
-Functionalities which should concern clients and part of trainers is not done because it was assignement for other student which did not finished it.
+Functionalities which should concern clients and part of trainers is not done because it was assignement for other student which did not finish it.
 Fitorg is a web app which provides trainers help in organization of their clients, provide help in organization and assignment of trainings.
 Keeps history of training for better analysis

 # Getting Started